Jaybit0/SpeedQuestAndroid/README.md

 ## Communication

-The app communicates via WebSocket and Json-Packets.
+The main network handling is done with the SpeedQuestClient.
+Therefore the app communicates via WebSocket and Json-Packets.
 Packets can dynamically be registered without modifying the actual client.

+### Accessing the SpeedQuestClient

+The SpeedQuestclient can be accessed from any activity.

-### Registering packets in the client
+### Registering new packets

+The registration of new packets enables a fast development of new real-time games and other features.
+To register a new packet, a new java class is required.
+Make sure, that the specified class

 ## Dependencies